acousticrobot/FlyPaper/README.md

 		fly.eventCtrlr.publish("frame",event);
 		};

-		// fly.Template is the most basic object in FlyPaper.
+		// fly.Template is a basic example of a FlyPaper object.
 		// Look in templates.js to see it.
 		// Alter it to create your own FlyPaper constructions. var myFly = new fly.Template(